 Once the reservoir is empty, your practitioner simply refills it by inserting a needle through your skin.
 Pain pumps can eliminate the need for taking oral medications and are ideal if you haven’t found the right solution for resolving your pain.

-Your practitioner at Arlington Pain & Therapy is likely going to give you a trial injection dose of the pain pump medication, including low-dose baclofen, just to ensure the medication is going to work for you.
+Your practitioner at Regency Pain & Therapy Institute is likely going to give you a trial injection dose of the pain pump medication, including low-dose baclofen, just to ensure the medication is going to work for you.
 Once you and your doctor decide that a pain pump is the way to go, they schedule you for an implant procedure.

 Placing a pain pump is performed under general anesthesia.
 Your surgeon makes a small incision in the middle of your back to expose targeted vertebrae.
 They carefully place the catheter in just the right spot and secure it in place with sutures.